ev3dev-lang-java/template-project-gradle/README.md

 }
 ```

-The tasks associated to deploy on your robot are:
+The tasks associated to deploy on your Robot are:

+- testConnection (Test the connection with your Brick)
 - deploy (The project deliver a FatJar to your Brick)
-- remoteRun (Ejecute a jar deployed on your Brick)
+- remoteRun (Execute a Jar deployed on your Brick)
 - deployAndRun (Deploy & Execute from your Computer the program that you configured on the file: MANIFEST.MF)

 You can use the Java IDE to launch the task or execute them from the terminal